lenddoefl/triggers/docs/storages.rst

 To create your own storage backend, you only need to define methods to load and save the session data; the base class will take care of everything else for you.

-Your backend must implement the following methods:
+Your backend must extend the :py:class:`triggers.storages.base.BaseTriggerStorage` class and implement the following attributes/methods:

+:py:attr:`name: Text`
+   A unique identifier for your storage backend.

+   Generally this matches the name of the storage's entry point in your project's ``setup.py`` file (see below).

 :py:attr:`_load_from_backend(self)`
    Given ``self.uid``, loads the corresponding session data from the persistence